 Least restrictive licence conditions may still be incompatible with some applications or combinations of applications, however such incompatibility would be solely related to co-existence issues resulting in the impossibility for this (these) application(s) to respect the LRTCs.

+ECC experience with LRTCs

 The ECC has a significant experience in the development of LRTCs.
 LRTCs have been developed for several applications in several bands.

 The CEPT Report 19 [Reference] studied the applicability of LRTCs and developed LRTCs applicable to frequency bands addressed in the context of WAPECS in a number of bands (in particular 3.4-3.8 GHz and 2500-2690 MHz).
 The report notes, inter alia, that coexistence between two WAPECS blocks using the same frequency in geographically separated areas can for instance be determined by the use of field strength, and that a frequency separation of 5 MHz is needed between an FDD uplink block or unsynchronised TDD block with another TDD block operating in the same geographical area.